Krazete/sgmpalette/README.md

 The spritesheet contains all in-game static sprites of the chosen character.
 You can click within any sprite to select a color area to edit.
-The color picker for the selected area will be automatically opened.
-To disable this, toggle the `Auto Color Picker` button in the palette section.

 ### Palette

 The palette contains all colors present in the chosen character's spritesheet.
 Some characters have sprites with noisy edges and thus have extraneous rows of color.

-The leftmost button in a row indicates whether the color area is opaque (detail layer applies shadows) or transparent (detail layer is an alpha channel).
-The other options in the row indicate color and uniform opacity.

 The `Matte` and `Shiny` options at the top denote how the detail layer is blended with the color layer.
 `Matte` is essentially linear burn and `Shiny` is basically color dodge.

+A color picker is available above the list of colors.
+If your device's native color picker is more feature-rich, you can click the colored boxes at the left of each row to use that instead.
+The native color picker will always be focused on the active color row.

+The white circles at the right of each row indicate whether that color area is opaque (detail layer applies shadows) or transparent (detail layer is an alpha channel).

 At the bottom of the palette section, you can load and save palette files.
-Palette files are 16x16px images, though the website allows loading images with different dimensions.
+Palette files are 16x16px images, though you may load images with different dimensions.

 ## Download